What is Family and Domestic Violence?

 • Changing the operating and signing authority on any joint accounts you may have to require both parties to sign for any withdrawals, including loan redraws

-• Working with each of the people involved on a joint arrangement separately, and where reasonably possible, not require one party to contact or obtain consent from the other account holder/s
+• Working with each of the people involved on a joint arrangement separately, and where reasonably possible, not requiring one party to contact or obtain consent from the other account holder/s

 How to reach us

 We know how difficult it can be to ask for help, but please know we are here to support you.
-Our friendly Customer Care team are here to help, and you’ll always speak to someone right here in Australia.
+Our friendly Customer Care team are here to help on 138 001, and you’ll always speak to someone right here in Australia.
 You can also send us a secure message via Internet Banking or visit us in branch if you feel more comfortable speaking to someone in person.